tyoung3/sw/README.md

 StreamWork is the prototype for a Go language, flow-based-programming(FBP) system.

-StreamWork reads and executes a StreamWork network definition(ND) file.
+StreamWork reads, analyzes, and executes a StreamWork network definition(ND) file.
 Employing StreamWork, an ND becomes, in effect, an executable script.

-Sw generates import statements for Go components and builds a single main.go program which launches a goroutine for each process, and connects them via Go interface channels.
+By default, sw generates import statements for Go components and builds a single main.go program which launches a goroutine for each process, and connects them via Go interface channels.